toddledev/documentation/docs/15-connecting-data/07-services/index.md

 ---
 title: Services
-description: Connect to backend providers like Supabase, Xano or OpenAPI-compliant services to automatically configure API endpoints in your Nordcraft project.
+description: Connect to back-end providers like Supabase, Xano or OpenAPI-compliant services to automatically configure API endpoints in your Nordcraft project.
 ---

 # Services

-Services in Nordcraft simplify working with APIs by automatically retrieving endpoint details from backend providers.
+Services in Nordcraft simplify working with APIs by automatically retrieving endpoint details from back-end providers.
 When you create a service connection, Nordcraft pre-fills the necessary information for new APIs, reducing setup time and minimizing configuration errors.

-Nordcraft supports connections to a variety of backend services:
+Nordcraft supports connections to a variety of back-end services:

 - **Supabase**: Open-source Postgres database with authentication and real-time capabilities
 - **Xano**: No-code database and API builder